IntersectMBO/plutus/plutus-metatheory/src/Untyped/CEKWithCost.lagda.md

 We instantiate a Writer Monad with the operations from the machine parameters

-As opposed to the production implemention, our `spend` function does not implement slippage.
-Slippage is an optimization that allows the interpreter to only add costs every n steps.
-Slippage is only semantically relevant in restricting mode (not currently implemented in agda), so we do not need to consider it here.

 ```
 open MachineParameters machineParameters renaming (ε to e)